vamem9z-Moses/dotfiles/README.md

 There are 3 bootstrap scripts.
 The first is bootstrap-workstation.sh it will take a fresh ubuntu/xubuntu 14.04 install and set it up to my specifications favorite apps extra.
+It will ask for user input 3 times during the first apt-get update, when mscorefonts installs and when the shell change program runs.

 The second script bootstrap-thinkpad.sh runs bootstrap-workstation.sh and adds additional thinkpad specific libraries.
 The last is boostrap vim it setups up vim and zsh to my specifications.
 It requires the following (these depenedencies are in the boostrap-workstations.sh script):